wisnia01/monitoring-the-containerization-environment/docs/documentation_monitoring.md

 Each application generates logs that can be collected, aggregated and sent for analyzis and visualization.
 To achieve that we decided to use well known EFK stack - consisting of Elasticsearch, Fluend and Kibana.

 ## Elasticsearch
 Elasticsearch excels at indexing and searching large volumes of data quickly and efficiently.
 In the context of log management, Elasticsearch acts as the storage and retrieval mechanism for logs.
 Logs from various sources are ingested into Elasticsearch, where they are indexed and made searchable.
 Its distributed nature ensures scalability, allowing it to handle vast amounts of log data across a cluster of nodes.
-Within the Elasticsearch there is a logstash underneath that ingests, processes, and forwards logs and events to various outputs.
+Within the Elasticsearch there is a logstash underneath that ingests, processes and forwards logs and events to various outputs.
 It serves as the middleware between input sources and Elasticsearch itself.

 ## Fluentd
 Fluentd is a data collector that is used to be deployed on every node within a cluster to be able to collect logs from applications running on them.
 He collects all the data and sends it to the Elasticsearch.
 In our project we use two instances of fluentd.
 One is created to collect logs from Kubernetes applications specificly and the second one is used to collect logs from the Node.
 It uses a configuration that ingesting logs from /var/log/journal folder, place where the systemd sends all the logs about running services.